vocascan/documentation/docs/vocascan-server/docker/docker.md

    sudo apt install docker-ce
    ```

-   If you want to make things more simple you can use the command from the GetDocker Guide
+   If you want to make things more simple, you can use the command from the GetDocker Guide
    ```bash
    curl -fsSL https://get.docker.com -o get-docker.sh
    sudo sh get-docker.sh